The more diverse an ecosystem, the greater its resilience.

 The variety of fish we host in our shallow lakes and rivers is naturally sparse, and therefore naturally vulnerable to human hazards.
 If any aspect of our natural heritage was in need of gentle and cautious treatment, it’s this.

-“We have lost so much of our freshwater biodiversity in Nova Scotia and people don’t really known about it,” Paul Bentzen, a conservation biologist and geneticist with Dalhousie’s Life Sciences Centre, told me in late April.
+“We have lost so much of our freshwater biodiversity in Nova Scotia and people don’t really know about it,” Paul Bentzen, a conservation biologist and geneticist with Dalhousie’s Life Sciences Centre, told me in late April.

 The chief cause of this ongoing collapse, he says, is the introduction of invasive fish to watersheds across the province.
 In the 1940s, smallmouth bass were brought here legally from New Brunswick (where they are also not native) so anglers would have something to catch in July and August when native trout are less active.
 That same decade, people illegally introduced chain pickerel.

 Since their arrival, both fish have been carried illegally from watershed to watershed by anglers eager to have these fish closer to home, imposing ravenous invasives on ecosystems in no way prepared to handle them.
-Over the decades both Smallmouth bass and chain pickerel have spread from Yarmouth to Cape Breton, eating everything that moves, from native fish to ducklings, from endangered turtles to threatened snakes.
+Over the decades, both smallmouth bass and chain pickerel have spread from Yarmouth to Cape Breton, eating everything that moves, from native fish to ducklings, from endangered turtles to threatened snakes.

 Only recently, chain pickerel executed a thorough takeover of Kejimkujik National Park, conquering lakes once the secure domain of several species-at-risk.
 Across the province these invaders have devastated native brook trout, undoing any supposed benefit to anglers.